MooersLab/pymolsnips/README.md

 ```

 Some *vim* plugins require that you add a flag to your `.vimrc` file to turn off filetype detection.
-You can set the filetype for a `.pml` file with the command `:set filetype=PyMOL`.
+You can set the filetype for a `.pml` file with the command `:set filetype=pml`.
-To enable autodetection of the filetype in this situation, we need to make a `PyMOL.vim` file in the `ftdetect` subdirecotry of the `ultisnips` directory.
+To enable autodetection of the filetype in this situation, we need to make a `pml.vim` file in the `ftdetect` subdirecotry of the `ultisnips` directory.

 ```bash
 $ cd ~/.vim/bundle/ultisnips/ftdetect/